 ONE ARM DUMBBELL ROW FORM VIDEO

-BENEFITS OF THE SINGLE ARM DUMBBELL ROW
+BENEFITS OF THE SINGLE-ARM ROW

 - Strengthens the upper back muscles including the rhomboids, the mid-trapezius, the posterior shoulders and the latissimus dorsi, as well as your grip and forearm muscles

 - Helps improve a rounded shoulder position which results from poor posture (and excessive use of the bench press)

 MUSCLES WORKED IN THE DUMBBELL ROW